Jaw Play for Toddlers

 What is Jaw Play?

 At KIDS we are able to assess your child’s jaw and facial development from a young age.
-We are able to pick up on incorrect rest posture and/or swallowing patterns from infancy.
-Obviously, this age is too young for us to carry out an OM program as it relies on your child’s cooperation and compliance.
-However, we believe that the earlier these issues are addressed the better chance your child has to achieve optimal development as they grow.
+We are able to identify incorrect rest posture and/or swallowing patterns from infancy.
+This age is too young for us to carry out an OM program as it relies on your child’s cooperation and compliance.
+However, we believe that addressing these issues early may support healthy development as they grow.

 How can we help?